MPHRS/Genomic-data-analysis/Project_3_E_coli_outbreak_investigation/Report.md

 |_Bla1_|5,172,807 – 5,173,667|
 |_Bla2_|5,176,489 – 5,177,364|

-Genes associated with a phage were identified near stxA and stxB, while transposases were found in close proximity to _Bla1_ and _Bla2_.
+Genes associated with a phage were identified near _stxA_ and _stxB_, while transposases were found in close proximity to _Bla1_ and _Bla2_.
 Further analysis revealed that one of the contigs(NODE_10_length_86688_cov_74.209320) is 98.85% identical to the _Escherichia coli_ W pRK1 and 98.27% similarity with the virulent _Shingella sonnei_ P9 plasmid.

 Resistance phenotypes were compared between _Escherichia coli_ 55989 and another strain (_Escherichia coli_ X).
 Here, "+" indicates resistance, and "-" indicates susceptibility.
 The identified _Escherichia coli_ strain exhibits broad-spectrum resistance, particularly to beta-lactam antibiotics.